takiwaki/Blastwave/HYD1D/README.md

     mv HYD1D HYD1D_original

 ### Making your model
-First, let us copy the original file to start "your model".
-You can name the directory as you like. `_model1` is just a example.
+Start the simulation by copying the original file.
+You can name the directory as you like. `_model1` is an example.

     cp -r HYD1D_original HYD1D_model1
     cd Blastwave/HYD1D_model1